RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Identification Performance of RiSi

 \section{Identification Performance of RiSi}

-In this section, we present a series of ablation studies based on extensive experiments, to analyze 1) the impact of replacing 2D convolutions with flattened convolutions, 2) the effect of introducing the third channel for the amplitude information of I/Q samples, along with two other channels representing I and Q samples respectively, and 3) the influence of dataset size and its organization on the modulation identification performance.
-Next, we evaluate the real-world performance of RiSi with the captured over-the-air WLAN packets.
-Finally, we compare RiSi's performance with three existing networks in the literature, to show RiSi's efficacy in OFDMA identification.
+This section presents a series of ablation studies based on extensive experiments, to analyze 1) the impact of replacing 2D convolutions with flattened ones, 2) the effect of introducing the third channel with amplitude, 3) the influence of dataset size and organization on the modulation identification performance.
+RiSi's real-world performance is also evaluated with the over-the-air WLAN packets.
+Finally, RiSi's performance is compared with three existing DL networks in the literature, to show RiSi's superiority in OFDMA identification.

-In the sequel, we have allocated 95\%, 4\%, and 1\% of the dataset for training, validation, and testing, respectively, and we have used the initial learning rate of 0.001 and the learning rate drop of 0.8 every epoch.
-In addition, we have used the ADAM optimizer in each experiment, since we compared the performance of SGDM, RMSProp, and ADAM optimizers and concluded that ADAM gives the best performance.
-Note that all the training has been conducted by using Matlab Deep Learning Toolbox on NVIDIA GeForce RTX 3060 Ti.
+In the sequel, we allocated 95\%, 4\%, and 1\% of the dataset for training, validation, and testing, respectively, and used the initial learning rate of 0.001 and the learning rate drops by the factor of 0.8 at every epoch.
+We also used the ADAM optimizer \cite{adam} in each experiment, since it performed better than SGDM(SGD with Momentum) and RMSProp.
+The training was conducted by Matlab DL Toolbox running on NVIDIA GeForce RTX 3060 \& 3090 Ti.